cosmos/ibc-go/docs/migrations/v5-to-v6.md

 Please refer to [PR #2383](https://github.com/cosmos/ibc-go/pull/2383) for integrating the ICS27 channel capability migration logic or follow the steps outlined below:

 1. Add the upgrade migration logic to chain distribution.
-This may be, for example, maintained under `app/upgrades/v6`:
+This may be, for example, maintained under a package `app/upgrades/v6`.

 ```go
 package v6